Traditional Bachelor of Science in Nursing

 Students applying through Pre-Nursing admission must meet the following criteria:

-- No more than two repeated or withdrawn courses considered to be a prerequisite or part of the nursing curriculum.
+Withdrawn Courses: Applicants must have no more than TWO repeated or withdrawn prerequisite courses listed as part of the Traditional BSN nursing program curriculum.

 Application Deadlines